SSDRC

 Additional information

-In prior years, the federal government has reported that less than forty percent of claims for social security disability (SSD) and supplemental security income (SSI) filed in Texas have been approved by DDS, the state disability determination services agency that makes decisions for SSA.
+In prior years, the federal government has reported that less than forty percent of claims for Social Security Disability (SSD) and supplemental security income (SSI) filed in Texas have been approved by DDS, the state disability determination services agency that makes decisions for SSA.
 In a recent period, only 33 percent of disability applications were approved, making it necessary for nearly 70 percent of claimants to begin the appeal process.

 Those who filed their first appeal were even less successful--less than twenty percent of requests for reconsideration filed in Texas were approved.
 In a recent period, in fact, approvals at the reconsideration level were only 12 percent, which, statistically, is in line with the rest of the country.